jbm97/gains-and-grains/README.md

 SEBPT 220 Project 2: Gains & Grains.

-To view, please visit: (will update when deployed)
+To view, please visit: https://gains-and-grains.onrender.com

 ## How to Install